DigitalOcean $4/mo Droplet Plan: Is It Enough For Your Web Application?

 Also, we installed WordPress manually on it, the WordPress website runs smoothly with no any issue.

-In the end, the server is a good start if you are on a budget, and you can scale up later on.
-So if you can’t afford the $6 or the $7 every month, we recommend it for you.
+In the end, the server is a good start if you are on a budget and you can do manual installation.
+And you can scale up later on.

 Leave a Reply